dmpratt/mslearn-synapse/Instructions/Labs/15-Load-Data-into-Data-Warehouse.md

 ```

 5. Run the script by pressing the ctrl + e key combination or pressing the **Run** button at the top of the panel.
-6. This "staging" table allows us to review and change anything before moving or using it to append to or upsert into the existing dimension tables and supports type 1,2, and 3 SCD.
+6. The use of "staging" tables allows us to review and change anything before moving or using it to append to or upsert into any existing dimension tables.
+The structure of this table will vary slightly as your read during the module depending upon the type of SCD used.

 Let's also bring in another table, which will be used for later using the same method.

-1. In the previously opened ***SQL Script*** type or copy the following code into the window.
+1. In the previously opened ***SQL Script*** type or, copy the following code into the window.

 >**NOTE**: Don't forget to change the ***datalakexxxxxx*** with the name of your datalake name in both the ```FROM``` and the ```ERRORFILE``` elements below.